CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     Let's break down the commands again:

-    1. `dd conv=ascii if=task4-creds.data | base64 -d > task4-creds.tar` does the opposite of what we did before.
+    1. `dd conv=ascii if=task4-creds.data | base64 -d > task4-creds.tar` does the opposite of what we did before, that is, decoding the data.
         - `dd conv=ascii if=task4-creds.data` This part of the command uses the `dd` utility to read data from the input file `task4-creds.data`.
-Here's what each option does:
-            - `conv=ascii` This option specifies that the data should be converted from *EBCDIC* encoding to *ASCII*.
-            - `if=task4-creds.data` This option specifies the input file as `task4-creds.data`.
+The `conv=ascii` option specifies that the data should be converted from *EBCDIC* encoding to *ASCII*.
+The `if=task4-creds.data` option specifies the input file as `task4-creds.data`.

         - `|` This is a pipe operator, which we explained before.